NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 How to describe the scene? (triangular meshes + lights)

+At what point to start introducing abstraction layers?

+Research how to implement pre-production tools into game engine.

 ## 4. Conclusion

 Game Design document need to specify more information about the game systems, so that an engine has more information to work with.

+Don't forget about pre-production phase: management, requirements specifications, prototyping, GDD.

 [39]